 Once you have logged on, click on the $ symbol next to your child’s name.
 You can then add funds via credit card.
 Please allow 15 minutes for these funds to show on your child’s account.
-You will need to add funds to each account separately or you can transfer funds between sibling accounts by the transfer funds arrow.
+You can add funds to each account separately or you can transfer funds between sibling accounts by the transfer funds arrow.
 You are recommended to set a low balance notification on each account to receive an email.
 Please note funds can be transferred via BPay, however, these may take several days to be become available due to the time it takes the bank to transfer funds.
 When a student leaves the College, any remaining funds are transferred back to the parents as part of your final account.

 Staff and students cannot make purchases from the College’s Retail Outlets without a Smartcard.
 The benefits of this are that students no longer need to bring cash to school for any purchases from our retail environment.
 In addition, the use of cards by all dramatically speeds up the service, especially during key times such as recess and lunch, giving students more time to eat and for recreation.
 For parents and visitors, cash and card sales are available at the Bird and Bush and credit card only sales are available at Café MacKenzie.

 Students will be able to report to the Junior School Reception to be issued with a temporary paper card.
 This card can only be used for one purchase for security reasons and will be retained by The Retail Centre after the purchase.
 Temporary cards will not be able to be issued by The Retail Centre.
 Senior Students will need to report to the Student Services Hub for instructions.
 Students are advised to arrange for a temporary card as soon as they realise that their card has been left at home.
 If the card is lost and a replacement card is required there is a charge of $5.